Drakodin/blasphemy_script_lang/README.md

 - ```testcompile```: Generates CLASS file to run on JVM (Make sure the path to java.exe is on your PATH).
 - ```export```: Generates only the Java file.

+Note that the .blsp file must be in the same directory as ```blsp-0.1.2.py```.

+I'm currently working on making a terminal command for Windows (and later Unix-based OS's with bash).

 The interpreter accepts either filenames or paths and will export the file to the same directory as the input unless otherwise specified to do so.